 top of page

-The Harvard Catholic Forum offers non-credit courses, public lectures, reading groups, summer seminars, and other programs in which the Catholic intellectual and cultural tradition engages the academy, the professions, and the arts.
+The Harvard Catholic Forum offers non-credit courses, public lectures, reading groups, sacred music events, and other programs in which the Catholic intellectual and cultural tradition engages the academy, the professions, and the arts.
 Student Fellows have a special involvement in the Forum: they join a lively intellectual community, undertake educational projects with the Forum’s support, and are invited to smaller, informal gatherings with Catholic scholars and scientists.

-Most Fellows are current students at Harvard (College, FAS, or the professional schools), but current students from other area universities are welcome to apply.
+Most Fellows are current students at Harvard (College, FAS, or the professional schools), but current students from other area universities, as well as post-docs, are welcome to apply.
 Fellows are Catholic or seriously considering becoming Catholic, for example by joining RCIA.
 The target number of Fellows is twelve, although there may be somewhat more or less.

 D4F2CB17-1B1A-43F0-80B2-1791FC42E5F0_1_201_a.jpeg